tada5hi/vitron/README.md

 This will create the following files/directories, if they do not already exist:

 **Directories**
-- main
+- entrypoint
-- renderer
+- src

 **Files**
-- main/index.ts
 - .electron-builder.yml
 - tsconfig.json
+- entrypoint/src/index.ts
+- src/index.js
+- src/index.html

-The `main` & `renderer` path and other specifications, can be changed with a configuration file in the root directory  of the project.
+The `src` & `renderer` path and other specifications, can be changed with a configuration file in the root directory  of the project.

 Therefore, create a `.electron-adapter.yml` file in the root folder with the following content: